prolesoft/marxist.space/security.md

 For extreme needs, you should look into [Tails](https://tails.boum.org/) or [Qubes](https://www.qubes-os.org/).

-Whichever OS you use, you absolutely need to enable Full-Disk Encrpytion:
+Whichever OS you use, you absolutely need to enable Full-Disk Encryption

 * [Linux](https://wiki.archlinux.org/index.php/Disk_encryption)
     * Most Linux distributions will offer setting up FDE at install time, which is easier.